YiyiZhang/nytsg-site/README.md

 # nytsg-site
-Landing page for New York Tech for Social Good
+This is the landing page for New York Tech for Social Good